 I've visited Greece and Africa in search of old knowledge.
-I've dug up things that time has systematically stamped aut.
-It's raugh sometimes, knowing that my predecessors and even some of my contemporaries would be pleased simply to eradicate all of the knowledge I've tried to gather.
+I've dug up things that time has systematically stamped out.
+It's rough sometimes, knowing that my predecessors and even some of my contemporaries would be pleased simply to eradicate all of the knowledge I've tried to gather.